Being invincible in your romantic relationship sounds pretty great, doesn’t it?

 Yep.
 Positive self-worth and self-love.
 Sounds so simple and it is but unfortunately there is work to do to counter a lifetime of messages to the contrary.

-Sadly too few women have positive self-worth and self-love and because of this, they attract partners that treat them accordingly and end up unhappy in their romantic relationship and sadder still, not knowing why things aren’t working, why they don’t have what they want and why they are not happy.
+If you don’t have positive self-worth and self-love you will attract a partner that treats you accordingly and end up unhappy in your romantic relationship and sadder still, not knowing why things aren’t working, why you don’t have what you want and why you are not happy.

 How do you have positive self-worth?